camille-readbean/tp/docs/UserGuide.md

 * Edits the client at the specified `INDEX`.
 The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* When editing tags for a client, any pre-existing tags will be directly replaced with the new ones provided in the command.<br>
+  This means that the tag update is not cumulative; unless a tag is specified in the new command, it will not be retained from the previous set of tags.<br>
-* When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
+  If the tag option is not specified, i.e. `--tags=`, the existing tags will be left as is
 * You can remove all the client’s tags by typing `--tags=` without specifying any tags after it.